cooper/evented-object/README.md

 EventedObject supplies an (obviously objective) interface to store callbacks for events, fire events, and more.
 It provides several methods for convenience and simplicity.

+# Compatibility notes

+EventedObject versions 0.0 to 0.7 are entirely compatible - anything that worked in version 0.0 or even compies of EventedObject before it was versioned also work in version 0.7; however, some recent changes break the compatibility with these previous versions in many cases.

+EventedObject 1.* series and above are incompatible with the former versions.
+EventedObject 1.8+ is designed to be more thread-friendly and work well in asyncrhonous programs, whereas the previous versions were not suitable for such uses.

+The main comptability issue is the arguments passed to the callbacks.
+In the earlier versions, the EventedObject instance was *always* the first argument of *all* events, until EventedObject 0.6 added the ability to pass a parameter to `attach_event()` that would tell EventedObject to omit the object from the callback's argument list.

+The new EventedObject series, 1.8+, passes a hash reference `$event` instead of the EventedObject. `$event` contains information that was formerly held within the object itself, such as `event_info`, `event_return`, and `event_data`.
+These are now accessible through this new hash reference as `$event->{info}`, `$event->{return}`, `$event->{data}`, etc. The object is now accessible with `$event->{object}`.

+Events are now stored in the `eventedObject.events` hash key instead of `events`, as `events` was a tad bit too broad and could conflict with other libraries.

+In addition to these changes, the `attach_event()` method was deprecated in version 1.8 in favor of the new `register_event()`; however, it will remain in EventedObject until at least the late 2.* series.

+# Event objects

+Event objects are passed to all callbacks of EventedObject (unless the silent parameter was specified.)
+Event objects contain information about the event itself, the callback, the caller of the event, event data, and more.
+Event objects replace the former values stored within the EventedObject itself.

+## Values in event objects

+The following values are accessible through event objects, but some are only useful during certain times.

+### General

+These values may be accessed at any time.

+* __object:__ (hashref) the EventedObject instance.
+* __name:__ (string) the name of the event.
+* __caller:__ (arrayref) the caller() information from fire_event().
+* __return:__ (hashref) callback_name:return_value hash reference containing the return values of each callback called so far.
+* __count:__ (integer) the number of callbacks called so far (or the total number if completed.)

+### Callback-specific

+These values are specific to callback being called currently and are only useful from within callbacks themselves.

+* __last_return:__ (any) the return value of the callback directly before the one being fired.
+* __callback:__ (coderef) the code reference of the callback being fired.
+* __callback_name:__ (string) the name of the callback being fired.
+* __priority:__ (integer) the priority of the callback being fired.
+* __data:__ (any) the data passed to `->register_event` when the callback was registered.
+* __stop:__ (boolean) stops the firing of the event. if set to true within a callback, no later callbacks will be called.

+### Post-fire

+These values are intended to be used after all callbacks have been fired.

+* __last_return:__ (any) the return value of the last callback.
+* __stop:__ (boolean) true if the event firing was stopped.
+* __stopper:__ (string) the name of the callback that stopped the firing of the event.

 # Methods

 EventedObject provides several convenient methods for firing and storing events.